zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/3-zarf-init-package.md

 :::caution

-Deploying the 'k3s' component will require `root` access (not just `sudo`), as it modifies your host machine to install the cluster and by default only provides access to the cluster to the `root` user.
+(Linux only) Deploying the 'k3s' component will require `root` access (not just `sudo`), as it modifies your host machine to install the cluster and by default only provides access to the cluster to the `root` user.

 :::